Peterg0205/Allen_Gunn_project-/README.md

 - What problem does it solve?
 This database provides access to school district data that has estimates of youth in poverty count by state for a random sample of 100 districts in the US.
 Additionally, this database includes data that has the 2017 Obesity risk rate by state, race, grade, and gender for youth aged 5-17.
 This database has the appropriate data needed to observe the school districts that have the most youth in poverty by count and the risk rate for obesity for youths in 2017 by state.
 - What did you learn?
 We learned that the Census API is accessible for all for free and the Youth Behavioral Surveillance System is accessible to the public by the CDC.
+We also learned that you can pull data from any source combine, condense, and analyze data all in one place.
+In this case we pulled a dataset from kaggle as well as from Cenus API cleaned and then imported it into a database for further analyzation.
+From there you may join, create relations, and breadown tables further.
+This is exetremely useful for client and stakeholder visibility.
 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.